Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-2. Select: 6 courses per semester (remember: most core classes are year-long while World Hist 1 is just a semester; Primary electives may either be one semester or year-long).
+2. Select 6 courses per semester.
+Remember: most core classes are year-long while World Hist 1 and Health are just a semester; Primary electives may either be one semester or year-long.
 You will need to pick different Alternate electives because availability of Primary electives is not guaranteed.

-3. Register for classes: current SPS students should use the online portal ( available through April 26th.)
-All other students will submit their request by marking them on the course option worksheet and returning that to Roosevelt; either via email (dtmiller@seattleschools.org), drop off, or US postal service.
-After April 26th all students must use the Course Option Worksheet to submit requests to Roosevelt.
+3. Register for classes: Students will submit their requests by using the online portal on the Source (current SPS middle school students only) or by marking them on the course option worksheet and returning that to Roosevelt; either via email dtmiller@seattleschools.org, drop off, or US postal service.

 Please note:

-• Special Education students – Contact Mr. James Brock (jrbrock@seattleschools.org) to schedule an intake interview.
+• Special Education students – Contact Mr. Jay Brock jrbrock@seattleschools.org to schedule an intake interview.

 Still need help?

 • Review all the materials on the RHS website.
-This includes the Counselors’ Video, Course Description Book, and written Guidelines, along with the Online Registration Instructions.
+This includes the Counselors’ Video, Course Description Book, and written Guidelines, along with the Online Registration Instructions if you are a current SPS 8th grader.

 If your plans have changed and you will not be attending Roosevelt High School or any other SPS school, you must notify the Admissions office with Seattle Public Schools.
-Please go to the Seattle Public Schools website and type in “Not attending next year” in the search field.
-This link will be open sometime in early April.
+Please go to the Seattle Public Schools website (www.seattleschools.org) and type “Not Attending Next Year” in the search field.
+This webpage will be active 4/22/25.

 You can also send an email to our Registrar, Ms. Dana Miller dtmiller@seattleschools.org.